When do drone bees appear

 Drone bees play a crucial role in the honeybee colony as the male bees.
 Unlike worker bees, drone bees do not collect nectar or pollen or perform other tasks within the hive.
 Their primary purpose is to mate with a queen bee during her nuptial flight.

-See also How to get drone license texas
+See also How does drone killer work

 Drone bees typically appear in the hive during the spring and summer months when the colony is preparing to swarm or when a new queen bee needs to mate.
 They are larger than worker bees and have bigger eyes, which help them to locate queens during their mating flights.